 Thankfully, it’s not that hard to give your immune system a nice big helping hand and boost by adding some delicious and nutritious foods to your diet that are all pretty easy to buy.

 We’ve listed 10 foods below, all have high immunity boosting nutrients (e.g. vitamins A, B and C, zinc), antiviral and/or anti-bacterial properties.

 We’ve also included some lovely healthy recipes to help you to get them into your meals.

-A lovely way to get Honey and Yogurt into your diet courtesy of this delicious recipe here at ‘Green Kitchen Stories’
+Here is a lovely way to get honey and yogurt into your diet courtesy of this delicious recipe here at ‘Green Kitchen Stories’

 A yummy way to make use of all three of the above Ginger, Pumpkin Seeds, Garlic and Spinach with this Black Rice Salad Recipe from ‘Whatscookinggoodlooking’